alvinabad/alvinabad.github.io/_posts/2019-11-17-helloworld-ctypes.md

 But when it comes to struct, there is a bit of setup involved.
 Below is an example on how to retrieve a struct data from C.
 I made the example as simple as possible so that it can be better understood.
-No extra and fancy features are involved.
+No fancy and extra features are involved.
+Only things related to the topic are included.
-I thought those things only get in the way of understanding quickly and not helping at all.
+I thought those extra fancy things only get in the way of understanding quickly.
+They are not helping at all.
 In the first example, I deliberately omitted the process of how to pass a struct so that it won't add more confusion.
 We'll have that in a separate example.

 #### *pass_struct.c*